abijithpandath/portfolio/README.md

 - Closely worked with Product Owner, Business Analyst and Development team to understand commercial market and user requirements
 - Implemented various Machine Learning Algorithms to find customer satisfactory attributes and customer churn attributes
 - Condusted advanced  statistical analysis on large customer data sets to identify new product opportunities based on data, interpreting model outcomes and sharing insights to drive the direction
 -  Continuously learned both development tools and technologies used in the project as well as other development tools and technologies required for further development

+**Tech Mahindra Pvt Ltd**
+>**Associate Tecgnical Support (Jan 2021 - Dec 2021)